-Our Verdict: The Celestron 80EQ is the largest refractor in the PowerSeeker scope series.
+My Verdict: The Celestron 80EQ is the largest refractor in the PowerSeeker scope series.
 With both celestial and terrestrial viewing through a decent optical tube, in my opinion it has great value at its price point.
 For these reasons, it’s a winning telescope for under $200.

 Who is the Celestron PowerSeeker 80EQ Best Suited to?

 The PowerSeeker is a telescope designed specifically for the beginner.
 With its capabilities and at its price point, I think it has excellent value which is important for a newbie getting started in the hobby.
 But, even with its advantages, it’s still a beginner scope, so an upgrade will be inevitable at some point in the future as if you are anything like me, you will yearn to see further and deeper into space.

 However, its equatorial mount can be upgraded with motorized control allowing precision tracking of space objects and some astrophotography.
 Intermediates may want to spend more on a higher quality telescope, but the 80EQ would not be wasted on a beginner.

 How Does the Celestron PowerSeeker 80EQ Perform?

-Surprisingly, it performs very well.
-The optical tube and visibility are by far its best assets allowing observation of the moon, planets, and double stars.
+I think it performs very well, the optical tube and visibility are by far its best assets allowing observation of the moon, planets, and double stars.
 As a refractor with an included diagonal, you can also use this telescope for terrestrial viewing for short-range use.

 If you’re willing to haul it to the range, you can observe bullet groupings and you can adequately watch wildlife and the landscape.
 However, due to chromatic aberration, it just won’t do for professional birdwatching and photography.
-For casual and amateur use, it’s more than suitable for a variety of applications.
+For casual and amateur use, I feel it’s more than suitable for a variety of applications.